hjchae0921/BCNN_UQ_materials/Readme.md

 1. Download the data and create a data/data_fiber folder
 2. Specify "fiber" in the config.json
 3. Specify the desired parameters in the configs files depending on the method being used
-4. git clone https://github.com/AdamCobb/hamiltorch HMC_torch
-3. python train_model to train the model
+4. python train_model to train the model
   3a.
 Deterministic
   3b.
 MCD
   3c.
 BBB